-The slight deviations of the asset class weights between the actual and target asset mixes are due to Market Price Movements.
+A transition plan is in place because of a change in the Plan's investment policy.
+While the Plan's investments are being transitioned from the Prior Target to the Target asset mix, larger deviations are expected between the Target and Actual weights for certain investments.
+Additionally, there are slight deviations of the asset class weights between the Actual and Target asset mixes that are due to Market Price Movements.
 In other words, as asset prices change, weights naturally change as well.
 Vestcor is authorized to allow weights for asset classes to slightly deviate from policy weights to minimize transaction costs; however, weights are rebalanced to policy weights once deviations go beyond an allowable range.
-With respect to the Global Developed Markets (ex Canada) SmallCap asset class, the deviation is a result of a change in the Plan's investment policy weight and a transition plan is in place to increase the weighting in this asset class to bring it up to its target weight.